matplotlib/matplotlib/doc/devel/contributing.rst

 documentation is also a very important part of the project and often doesn't get as much attention as it deserves.
-If you find a typo in the documentation, or have made improvements, do not hesitate to send an email to the mailing list or submit a GitHub pull request as outlined in :ref:`how-to-contribute`.
+If you find a typo in the documentation, or have made improvements, do not hesitate to send an email to the mailing list or submit a GitHub pull request.
+To make a pull request, refer to the guidelines outlined in :ref:`how-to-contribute`.

 Full documentation can be found under the :file:`doc/`, :file:`tutorials/`, and :file:`examples/` directories.